Skip to content ↓

 Year 3 Curriculum Page

 Welcome to the Year 3 curriculum page!
-I am Miss Mc Dermott, the year 3 class teacher.
+I am Miss Carney, the year 3 class teacher.
 Throughout this page, you can find out about all the fun and exciting things that we will be learning throughout this year.

 English